standardco/rails-best-practices/README.md

 		$ brew install redis

+6. Update the database configuration in `config/database.yml`

-6. Install gems and create the database.
+7. Install gems and create the database.
 This should be familiar if you've ever developed with Rails.

 		$ bundle install
 		$ rake db:create
 		$ rake db:migrate

-7. Start the website using **foreman**.
+8. Start the website using **foreman**.
 Unlike running `rails server`, foreman will actually look at your Procfile, and run all processes defined there.
 Running a website locally using foreman is very similar to how it will be run on Heroku, and it's the reason we recommend using it.
 Foreman will take the `.env` file you've already created, and load up the variables into your environment automatically.

 		$ foreman start